-We will create a PagerDuty “Generic API” service in the PagerDuty web portal for the ScienceLogic Run Book Automation integration.
+We will create a PagerDuty API integration in the PagerDuty web portal for the ScienceLogic Run Book Automation integration.
 We will also add an API access key for ScienceLogic Dynamic Application performance and synchronization.
 Both steps will require you record the “key” to add to the respective ScienceLogic credential.
 You will need administrative access to your PagerDuty account.

-- Note: You may create multiple “Generic API” services for use with different PagerDuty policies.
-The ScienceLogic PagerDuty Power-Pack can be aligned to any number of different PagerDuty accounts and “Generic API” services.
+Note: You may create multiple integrations for use with different PagerDuty policies.
+The ScienceLogic PagerDuty Power-Pack can be aligned to any number of different PagerDuty accounts and services.

 In this section we will install the PagerDuty Power-Pack and then configure both the Run Book Automation credential and the Dynamic Application credential.

 Obtain the latest copy of the “PagerDuty Integration” Power-Pack.
-In this document we will be using version 0.7.x of the Power-Pack.
+In this document we will be using version 2.1 of the PowerPack.

 In this section we will configure the PagerDuty Run Book Automation Policy, aligning the credential, and begin sending events to PagerDuty.
 The Run Book Automation policies provided by ScienceLogic will create outbound incidents in PagerDuty.

 Each of these actions performs a different function and allows you to align different Automation policies based on your business needs.
-To configure these actions, we muct manually edit each and align the proper PagerDuty credential that contains the PagerDuty API key.
+To configure these actions, we must manually edit each and align the proper PagerDuty credential that contains the PagerDuty Integration key.

 Like the PagerDuty Run Book Actions, there are three Automation Policies.
 Each Automation Policy performs a different task based on criteria established in the Policy.
 By default the PagerDuty Automation Policies are very broad, allowing every ScienceLogic event that has a severity higher than or equal to “minor” to trigger a PagerDuty incident.
 Although this may be good to begin testing your PagerDuty integration, it is advised to adjust each PagerDuty Automation policy to meet the needs of your business.